 USF Statement of Nondiscrimination

 - The University of San Francisco is committed to providing an environment free from sex and gender-based discrimination and harassment.
-As such, USF does not tolerate any kind of sex or gender-based discrimination or harassment, which includes sexual assault, sexual harassment, and gender-based harassment.
-Consistent with its commitment to addressing sex and gender-based discrimination and harassment, the College complies with Title IX, or the Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
+As such, USF does not tolerate any kind of sex/gender-based discrimination or harassment, which includes sexual assault, sexual harassment, and gender-based harassment.
+Consistent with its commitment to addressing sex/gender-based discrimination and harassment, the University complies with Title IX, or the Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in education programs and activities, as well as other applicable state and federal laws.

-- Anyone who believes they have been subjected to gender-based discrimination or harassment is encouraged to report these incidents.
+- Anyone who believes they have been subjected to sex/gender-based discrimination or harassment is encouraged to report these incidents.
 Upon receiving a report, the university will respond promptly, equitably, and thoroughly.
-In addition, the university will take steps to prevent the recurrence of the discrimination or harassment and correct its effects, if appropriate.
+In addition, the university will take steps to prevent the recurrence of the discrimination or harassment and remedy its effects, if appropriate.

 - Read USF's full Sexual Misconduct Policy or review all student conduct policies at the Fogcutter Student Handbook.